IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

 ```
 As result of the last command you can see an HTTP status of 200 which means OK and the correct result, a list of blog articles as a JSON object.

-We needed an access token (JWT) but were able to access the service using http only on port 80.
+This is not totally unsecure since we needed an access token (JWT) to make the REST call but we were able to access the service using http only on port 80.
 Somebody with access to the cluster and the required skills could stage a man-in-the-middle attack and read the data because it is not encrypted.

 We are going to change this in the next step.